 We all hid from the cold and the rain in our own ways as we settled into a steady pace and kept the conversation flowing.
 The rains fell and the clouds passed offering quick glimpses of magnificent long wooded mountains still holding onto their winter snow.
 Meter by meter we went up as temperatures dropping down, and with this came the realization that the while the vistas were what lured us to this spot, the real discovery was not of epic nature unseen.

-Up and up we went with weather getting more and more bleak.
+Up and up we went with the weather only getting bleaker.
 The cold crept in and the rains continued to fall harder as fresh optimism turned into sunken eyes and gritty road grime between our teeth.

 Signs teased at the promise of the peak mere meters away, and as we pushed onward, finally, we crested the final bump.
 The shallow promise of a breathtaking view disappeared behind a bold layer of thick clouds only to leave us wondering what we had missed that day.
 But, as with most adventure the experience we took from it was not of reaching the peak, but of the relationships made along the way.